Home Addiction Treatment Can You Die from Benzo Withdrawals?

 Understanding How Benzodiazepines Work

 You may be prescribed benzodiazepines to treat insomnia, improve anxiety, or relieve the symptoms of seizure disorders.
-They may also be prescribed to treat alcohol withdrawal.
+Benzos like Xanax may be prescribed for alcohol withdrawal in some cases.

 However, benzos are habit-forming and there is a risk of benzodiazepine dependence with long-term use.
 Benzodiazepine misuse by those who are not prescribed benzos is also a problem, though they are not abused at the same rates as stimulants or opioids.